bmcphail05/bmcphail.com/content/home/about.md

 I am a PhD student in sociology at Purdue University in West Lafayette, Indiana.
 My research interests include religion, family, intergenerational relationships, public attitudes, religious contexts, East Asia, and quantitative methods.

-I am currently a research assistant at the [Center on Religion and Chinese Society](http://purdue.edu/crcs) and an editorial assistant for the [*Review of Religion and Chinese Society*](http://booksandjournals.brillonline.com/content/journals/22143955).
+I am currently a graduate student instructor in the [Purdue Sociology Department](https://www.cla.purdue.edu/sociology/), a research assistant at the [Center on Religion and Chinese Society](http://purdue.edu/crcs) and an editorial assistant for the [*Review of Religion and Chinese Society*](http://booksandjournals.brillonline.com/content/journals/22143955).

 [**Download my CV**](files/bmcphail_cv.pdf)